Attention network forecasts time-to-failure in laboratory shear experiments: Feature engineering and AE clustering

-To investigate the predictive capability of each AE type, we divide the cumulative energy by AE cluster, as in Figure~\ref{fig:energyHigh}.
-At first glance, it appears that the red cluster is all that is needed for failure prediction because it contains the vast majority of the total AE energy.
+Continuing the task of cluster selection, we divide the cumulative energy by AE cluster, as in Figure~\ref{energy}b.
+At first glance, it appears that the red cluster is all that is needed for failure forecasting because it contains the vast majority of the total AE energy and retains the power law shape.
 However, as with cumulative AEs, the stress state of the fault plays a role in the energy contained within in each cluster.
-Figure~\ref{fig:energyLow} shows the cumulative energy by cluster for a low stress event.
-Compared to the high stress event in Figure~\ref{fig:energyHigh}, the proportion of the total energy contained in the red cluster is reduced.
+Figure~\ref{energy}c shows the cumulative energy by cluster for a low stress event.
+Compared to the high stress event in Figure~\ref{energy}b, the proportion of the total energy contained in the red cluster is reduced.
 As a result, the blue cluster contains a much larger proportion of the total energy.
-This indicates that the blue cluster is a vital source of predictive information at low shear stress.
-The three remaining clusters contain very little energy and have linear trends, which indicates that they will not be useful for prediction.
-These findings suggest that we can predict time-to-failure at all relevant stress levels using only information from the red and blue AE clusters.
+The power law shape is not as prominent at this stress level, but it is still present in the blue and red clusters.
+This indicates that the blue cluster is a vital source of predictive information at low normal stress.
+The three remaining clusters contain very little energy and have linear trends at both stress levels, which indicates that they will not be useful for forecasting.
+For additional examples, see Figure S14 in SI Section 3.